 Fig. 9 - XmR chart showing a run near the upper limit

 What does this graph tell us?
 Quarter 1 of the new year did not add a value high enough to give us a run near the upper limit, but Quarter 2 did.
 With this new data point, we now have three out of four consecutive values in the 25% region under the upper limit.
 On this basis, we can expect to see a slight upward shift in ABC’s sales in the near future.
 We can now make another, more optimistic sales forecast, reflecting a growing trend that appears to have set in.
 Figure 10 below shows the same X chart as Figure 9, but with a trended central line and natural process limits in place.

 Fig. 9 XmR chart with trended central line and limits

-We can forecast a likely average quarterly sales figure within 64 to 45 K, with a best case scenario figure of about £73 K and a worst case scenario of about £35 K.
+We can forecast a likely average quarterly sales figure within £6.4 million to £4.5 million, with a best case scenario figure of about £7.3 million and a worst case scenario of about £3.5 million.